Intsights/sergeant/docs/worker/worker/initialize.md

-# Worker - initialize
+# initialize

-The `initialize` method is invoked by the worker once at the moment the worker is spawned by the `supervisor`.
-This method allows to implement an initialization of object that will live for the whole lifespan of the worker.
-A good usage example is to initialize a `Logger` object or an `APM` object.
+The worker invokes the initialize method once when it is spawned by the supervisor.
+By using this method, you will be able to initialize objects that will last for the lifetime of the worker.
+The initialization of a Database connection, Logger or APM object is a good use case.

 ## Definition